fenago/deep-learning-for-nlp/Lab Guides/chapter_30/Lab_18.md

-Chapter 30
-Project: Develop a Neural Machine
+# Project: Develop a Neural Machine Translation Model
-Translation Model
 Machine translation is a challenging task that traditionally involves large statistical models developed using highly sophisticated linguistic knowledge.
 Neural machine translation is the use of deep neural networks for the problem of machine translation.
 In this tutorial, you will